Caia-Tech/gaia/GAIA.md

 - GPU clusters
 - Months of training

-Instead, we built functional AI using only:
+Our initial experiments explored building AI-like systems using only:
 - Basic logic gates (AND, OR, XOR, NOT)
 - Simple C code
 - Memory states
 - Configuration search

-## Core Insight
+## Core Hypothesis

-Machine learning is fundamentally about finding the right configuration of simple computational elements.
-We've been obsessing over HOW to find it (gradient descent) rather than WHAT we're looking for (working configurations).
+What if machine learning is fundamentally about finding the right configuration of simple computational elements?
+Perhaps we've been obsessing over HOW to find it (gradient descent) rather than WHAT we're looking for (working configurations).

 ## Tested Approaches